A Swallow Press Book

 A harrowing story of choice and sacrifice, Charles Dodd White’s In the House of Wilderness is a novel about the modern South and how we fight through hardship and grief to find a way home.

-Charles Dodd White is the author of three novels and a short story collection.
-He has been recognized for excellence in Appalachian writing with the Chaffin Award.
-He has also received a fellowship from the North Carolina Arts Council.
-He lives in Knoxville, Tennessee, with his family, and he teaches English at Pellissippi State Community College.
+Charles Dodd White is the author of the novel In the House of Wilderness, also from Swallow Press.
+He has received the Appalachian Book of the Year Award and the Chaffin Award for his fiction.
+He lives in Knoxville, Tennessee, where he teaches English at Pellissippi State Community College.
 More info →

 Read the First ChapterDownload